Tearsheet

 Inbound Investments

-• Capricor has a strategic collaboration with Nippon Shinyaku Co., Ltd. for the exclusive commercialization and distribution of its lead product candidate, deramiocel, in the United States and Japan.
+• Capricor Therapeutics has a strategic partnership with Nippon Shinyaku Co., Ltd. for the exclusive commercialization and distribution of its lead candidate, Deramiocel (CAP-1002), for Duchenne muscular dystrophy (DMD) in the United States and Japan.

-• Prior to December 31, 2024, Capricor recognized $40.0 million from upfront and first development milestone payments and an additional $10.0 million from a second development milestone payment as primary revenue from the Nippon Shinyaku U.S. Distribution Agreement.
+• The company recognized $40.0 million in upfront and first development milestone payments and a $10.0 million second development milestone payment from Nippon Shinyaku, which were fully recognized as of December 31, 2024.

 Capital Expenditures